 - feudal, regionalist and nepotistic practices;

-- the establishments of relations of exploitation and bonds of dependency;
+- establishing relations of exploitation and bonds of dependency;

-- practices contrary to Islamic morals and the values of the November Revolution.
+- infringing the Islamic morals and the values of the November Revolution.

-The representation of the people shall have no other limits than those specified in the Constitution and the electoral law.
+The representation of the people shall have no restrictions save for those specified in the Constitution and the electoral law.

-The State derives its legitimacy and its existence from the will of the people.
-Its motto shall be: "By the People and for the People."
+The State shall derive its legitimacy and raison d’être from the volition of the people.

-It shall be at the exclusive service of the People.
+The State shall exclusively be in the service of the people.

-The sovereignty of the State shall extend to its territory, its air space and its waters.
+The sovereignty of the State shall extend to its territory, airspace and territorial waters.

-The State shall also exercise its sovereign right established by international law over each of its different zones of maritime space which belong to it.
+The State shall also exercise its sovereign right, established by international law, over each of its different zones of maritime space belonging to it.

-The State shall be founded on the principles of democratic organization, separation of powers and social justice.
+The State shall be founded on the principles of organisational democracy, the separation of powers and social justice.

-The elected assembly shall constitute the framework within which the will of the people and the control of the action of the public powers shall be exercised.
+The elected Assembly shall constitute the framework within which the people shall express their volition and monitor the action of public authorities.

-The elected assembly shall constitute the basis of decentralization and the place for participation of the citizens in the conduct of public affairs.
+The elected Assembly shall epitomise the basis of decentralisation and the setting where citizens partake in running public affairs.